OsbornePro/NovaKey-Daemon/SECURITY.md

 If the client does not send the route line, the connection is treated as `/msg`.

+### Connection routing

+Routing is performed using a fixed ASCII preface line:

+- `NOVAK/1 /pair\n`
+- `NOVAK/1 /msg\n`

+Routing occurs **before** any cryptographic processing.

+Security properties are unchanged by routing:
+- `/pair` is protected by a one-time token and ML-KEM
+- `/msg` requires a valid per-device PSK

+If the route line is absent, the daemon treats the connection as `/msg`.
+This fallback does **not** grant pairing access.

 ---

 ## Pairing Security (No TLS)